My grandmother was an excellent cook. Fortunately, many of her recipes and techniques were handed down through the generations.

 - Add the diced tomatoes, stir, cover with lid ajar, and cook for another 10 or 15 minutes until the beans are tender and falling apart.

-When I was growing up, my mother had a rule of menu planning that was and is a constant in my life: Dinner has a green vegetable, a salad, a meat (protein), a carbohydrate, and something pickled.
-Then, no one thought of rice or potatoes or pasta or bread as a carb, but that’s what she meant.
-This red beans and rice dish is high in good carbs (beans and rice) and protein (again the combination of beans and rice), and although it is full of vegetables (celery, onions, green peppers, scallions), it could use a side dish of a salad or green or yellow vegetable to make it a balanced meal, according to my mother.
+When I was growing up, my mother had a rule of menu planning that was and is a constant in my life: dinner has a green vegetable, a salad, a meat (protein), a carbohydrate, and something pickled.
+Then, no one thought of rice, potatoes, pasta, or bread as a carb, but that’s what she meant.
+This red beans and rice dish is high in good carbs (beans and rice) and protein (again the combination of beans and rice), and although it is full of vegetables (celery, onions, green peppers, scallions), it could use a side dish of a salad or green or yellow vegetable to make it a balanced meal according to my mother.
 Here are some suggestions for those sides.

 Let Us Know What You Think

 Please leave a comment below to share your thoughts.
 Let us know what you think, especially once you've made this recipe.